 Myth #2: Factoring Is for businesses that can’t qualify for a bank loan.

-This isn’t true either.
-There are many businesses that can qualify for a bank loan and instead choose to take out a factoring agreement.
+This isn’t true, either.
+Many businesses can qualify for a bank loan and instead choose to take out a factoring agreement.
 As mentioned, factoring doesn’t require you to put more debt on the books to obtain cash.
-Also, the company is able to select the invoices it wants to factor and the approval process takes days instead of weeks or months with a bank loan.
+Also, the company can select the invoices it wants to factor in, and the approval process takes days instead of weeks or months with a bank loan.
 Factoring is for all businesses that want flexibility and a faster, less cumbersome approval process than a traditional bank loan.

 Myth #3: Factoring requires a company to submit all unpaid invoices.